KeaganKozlowski/many_pinetime_heartbeats/Documentation/PyQtInterface/README.md

 ## 6. Why PyQt6 is no longer being used
 This boiled down to several errors which I could not find a fix for, my fix did not work or the libraries being used work fully compatible with each other.
+Hello I have broken and i dont care